 - Instead of single-stepping, set breakpoints iteratively and use this to step through your code, interrupt routines will then be executed “in the background”.

 - Define a debugger command on the user level that disables interrupts before the step and enables them afterwards.

 While it is possible to use these methods, there is, of course, the question of why the debugger does not implement one of them in the first place.
-Let us have a look at what the GDB debugger for AVR MCUs does and in how far a hardware debugger such as dw-link could support it.
+Let us have a look at what the GDB debugger for AVR MCUs does, and in how far a hardware debugger such as dw-link could support it.

 How avr-gdb handles the problem

 avr-gdb deals with this problem smoothly, most of the time.
 It translates a

-step command into a sequence of execute-single-instruction commands , perhaps interspersed with setting a temporary breakpoint and a continue-execution command to skip over a function call.
+step command into a sequence of execute-single-instruction commands, perhaps interspersed with setting a temporary breakpoint and a continue-execution command to skip over a function call.
 Furthermore, if an execute-single-instruction command does not lead to the expected address in the program, the debugger sets a temporary breakpoint at the expected address and executes a continue-execution command.
-With this strategy, it avoids the problem described above–most of the time.
+With this strategy, it avoids the issue described above–most of the time.